VijayKumarG717/Portfolio/README.md

 - Font Awesome for the icons
 - Google Fonts for the typography
+- AOS library for scroll animations
+- Typed.js for the typing effect
 - Inspiration from modern portfolio designs

 Feel free to star this repository if you find it useful!